— Researched and written by Dr. Sandip Roy.

 - unusual levels of optimism, and

-Also, sometimes they hallucinate – see and hear things that no one else does.
+Sometimes they hallucinate — seeing and hearing things that no one else does.

-Sometimes, they even live out their fantasies – as wearing the Superman dress and cape, and jumping off high places.
+Sometimes, they even live out their fantasies — like wearing the Superman dress and cape, and jumping off high places.

-You have to come across just one such hapless person, and you will redefine your whole idea of happiness.
-Their happiness will make you sad.
+You only need to meet one such unfortunate individual to rethink your entire concept of happiness.
+Their joy will make you sad.

 Suicide is a real risk for those with bipolar disorder, and it can happen even when they’re in a manic episode.
 Studies have shown that 25-50% of people with bipolar try to kill themselves.